CHARITY NUMBER 1215657

 As a trained mathematics teacher, Elizabeth’s passion is helping students understand that learning is something they can succeed in.

 At Kabumbi School, Elizabeth works with lower primary learners, encouraging problem-solving and discipline.
-Our pupils are eager to learn but need resources and support to reach their full potential.
+The pupils are eager to learn but need resources and support to reach their full potential.
 Your involvement—whether through donations, partnerships, or volunteering—helps turn potential into achievement.

 Early Childhood Education Teacher